boonhowchew/clinical-research-guide/introduction.md

 # Introduction

-A living guide to planning a clinical research survey.
+A living guide on the best practices to planning a clinical research survey i.e. prevalence research.

 Welcome!
 This guide is crafted for students, clinicians, and aspiring researchers who are ready to turn their curiosity into a meaningful research survey.
 Scientific research, including surveys in medicine and health sciences, begin not with complex methods but with a clear and compelling question.
 Yet, before you even formulate that question, it's vital to apply a _'common sense'_ filter.
 The hallmark of impactful research is that it addresses a legitimate gap in our understanding i.e. a problem for which the solution isn't already obvious or simple to implement.
 This initial mental check ensures that your valuable time and resources are channeled into discovering new knowledge, rather than scientifically proving what is already apparent.
 A compelling research topic is one where the answer is not only unknown but truly needs the power of scientific inquiry to be found.